 West Nile virus infection cases are recorded -on an annual basis- in many countries worldwide, including many European countries.
-In 2010-2014 and 2017-2023, cases of West Nile virus infection were recorded in various areas of Greece also, while WNV circulation has been recorded in all regions in the past.
-The occurrence of human cases in an almost annual basis during the last decade suggests that WNV has been established in our country, as well as in other European and neighboring countries; thus, its circulation and the recurrence of cases was considered likely and expected in the country (in previously affected and in new areas), as well as in other European countries, in the 2024 period (as in each transmission season).
-The NPHO informed (in May 2024) health professionals nationwide for vigilance and awareness raising for the WNV diagnosis, and the public regarding the expected recurrence of cases in the current transmission period and the recommended prevention measures.
+In 2010-2014 and 2017-2024, cases of West Nile virus infection were recorded in various areas of Greece also, while WNV circulation has been recorded in all regions in the past.
+The occurrence of human cases -on an almost annual basis since 2010- suggests that WNV has been established in our country, as well as in other European and neighboring countries; thus, its circulation and the recurrence of cases was considered likely and expected (in previously affected and in new areas) in the 2025 period (as in each transmission season).
+The NPHO informed (in May 2025) health professionals nationwide for vigilance and awareness raising for the WNV diagnosis, and the public (in early June 2025) regarding the expected recurrence of cases in the current transmission period and the recommended prevention measures.

-In 2024, up to 10/07/2024 (13.00), one human case of WNV infection has been recorded in Greece, in the Regional Unit (NUTS3 level) of Larisa.
-It is expected that more cases will be diagnosed in the country in the immediate future, following the heightened awareness of health professionals.
+In 2025, up to 16/07/2025, human cases of WNV infection have been recorded in Greece, in three Municipalities, in three Regional Units (NUTS3 level): in the Regional Units of West Attica, Pireaus and Attica Islands.
+It is expected that more cases will be diagnosed in the country in the immediate future.

-In the EU Member States and EU neighboring countries, in transmission period 2024, up to 03/07/2024, human WNV infection cases have been also recorded -besides Greece- in Italy and Spain (source: ECDC, ECDC, Weekly updates: 2024 West Nile virus transmission season).
+In the EU Member States and EU neighboring countries, in transmission period 2025, up to 09/07/2025, human WNV infection case has been also recorded -besides Greece- in Romania (source: ECDC, ECDC, Surveillance of West Nile virus infections in humans in Europe, weekly report).